-Help us build a new Sight and Sound Centre at Great Ormond Street Hospital (GOSH), designed to transform the hospital experience for children with hearing and sight loss.
+The brand new Sight and Sound Centre at Great Ormond Street Hospital (GOSH), is a dedicated and purpose-built home-from-home for children and young people with sight and hearing loss.

 We all sense the world around us differently.
 But for children with sight and hearing loss, it can be an overwhelming and frightening place.

 At Great Ormond Street Hospital (GOSH), the busy, noisy and bright main entrance can be hard to navigate, and finding the way to clinics can be difficult, with lots of signage and multiple check-in desks.
 The current waiting area layout makes it hard to communicate by lip reading or sign language, and the noise levels can make verbal conversation impossible.